Chandannagar: History

 The history of Jagaddhatri Puja in Chandannagar is unknown.
 The beginning of Jagaddhatri Puja in Krishnanagore was 1762.
 Indranarayan Choudhury died in 1756.
 Indranarayan Choudhury by no means introduced the Jagaddhatri puja in Chandannagar.
 Indranarayan Choudhury performed the Jagaddhatri puja at his own house in Chandannagar, at the time Krishnachandra used to come to borrow money from Indranarayan Choudhury.
 The father of Krishnachandra had started the puja of Jagaddhatri at Krishna Nagar due to missing out once on the puja of Durga by being locked up in British prison.
 Once Krishnachandra's ship could not reach Krishna Nagar in time for Jagaddhatri puja due to weak winds.
 So he performed on day of navami the puja at the Ghat of Nichupatty.
 Seeing in this the wish of the Goddess to be established as a puja in Chandannagar too, he left funds for its yearly worship on a permanent basis.

 In 1780 Bengal Gazette of James August Hickey was the first newspaper of this country.
 The newspaper was silent about the Jagaddhatri Puja.
 But the 'Friends of India' published a report on the community Jagaddhatri Puja in 1820.
 The date of the community Jagaddhatri Puja in Chandannagore was 1790.
 In those days Robert Clive called Lakhsmiganj of Chandannagore the 'Granary of Bengal'.
 The Jagaddhatri Puja at Chaulpatty (Rice Market) in Lakshmiganj is probably the historic example of the ancient community Jagaddhatri Puja.
 The Jagaddhatri Puja of Chandannagore bridges the past and the present.

+Festival lighting

+Pioneered by maestros such as Sridhar Das, the LED bulb light panels tell animated stories and move since before the use of computers and programming could achieve such feats.
+The light made by the local artisans, now working in the Bidyalanka area, lights up festivals all over Bengal, India and abroad.